 Here is a brief video where I use a variety of techniques to get a very short piece across:

 I will create more videos where I will demo particular Banjo techniques.
+If you enjoyed this video, why not subscribe to the channel?
+Please do not forget to like and share the video.
+Cheers!!
 There will also be more articles here about Banjos and their playing style.
 Thanks and hope to see you soon again, Eddie

 For this article a brief outline about loop pedals.
 It will include what they do, the various functions you can find on them and their history.